-Studies show consumers are willing to pay 5 to 10 per cent more for green products and services, so long as they function as well as their non-sustainable alternatives.
-Sustainable options must be just as reliable, safe, convenient, usable and aesthetically attractive as competing brands.
+Research shows consumers are willing to pay 5 to 10% more for green products and services, so long as they function as well as their non-sustainable alternatives.
+Sustainable options must be just as reliable, safe, convenient, usable, and aesthetically attractive as competing brands.

-Tata Group Chairman Ratan Tata stressed that it was more important to the company that their product be as accessible as possible and large amounts of people, and not necessarily the cheapest.
-The Swach, which was developed by TCL’s Innovation Centre and built around natural, locally sourced materials and cutting-edge nanotechnology, does not use any harsh chemical treatments like chlorine.
+Tata Group Chairman Ratan Tata stressed that it was more important to the company that their product be as accessible as possible to large amounts of people – not necessarily the cheapest.
+The Swach, which TCL’s Innovation Centre built using nanotechnology and natural, locally sourced materials, does not use any harsh chemical treatments like chlorine.

-Using the chip, a network of distributors, manufacturers, small- and medium-sized enterprises (SMEs) and local entrepreneurs worked with consumer groups to design a product that reflected local needs and accounted for local manufacturing capability.
-The phone was technologically “deskilled,” thereby allowing local entrepreneurs and SMEs to be involved; this built local capability from the bottom up and provided access to a service that stood to improve the lives of the rural Chinese.
+Using the chip, a network of distributors, manufacturers, small- and medium-sized enterprises (SMEs) and local entrepreneurs worked with consumer groups to design a cell phone that reflected local needs and accounted for local manufacturing capability.
+The phone was technologically “deskilled,” enabling the local entrepreneurs and SMEs to participate in its design.
+This involvement built local capability from the bottom up and provided access to a service that stood to improve the lives of rural Chinese.

 Offering an ethical product that meets basic requirements and sells at low cost increases accessibility.
 In these cases, a company’s lack of innovation to create a more complex product is, in and of itself, innovative.

 This article has been adapted from NBS’s Innovating for Sustainability Systematic Review.